CTHULHU MEDIA Online Marketing Specialist Marco Schauff with Deep Purple's Don Airey

 This epiphany came while collaborating with an external creative agency to overhaul my employer’s corporate identity and marketing assets.
 The lovely lady I worked with at that agency was brilliant but always insanely busy, super stressed, and clearly dancing the daily polka on the fine line between sanity and losing her shit for life.
 Experiencing her work-work-balance first hand, I vowed that a media agency would be the last place I’d ever work while trying to build a career in music.
 To me, it looked like hell on earth.
 No, thanks!

-Fast forward four years, and there I was, grinding away at my music career, pushing my guitar skills as hard as I could.
-Then, out of nowhere, an unexpected opportunity knocked at my door—a job at a “%$”§&#@ media agency!”
+Fast forward four years, and there I was, grinding away at my music career, pushing my guitar skills as hard as I could, when, out of nowhere, an unexpected opportunity knocked at my door — a job at a “%$”§&#@ media agency”!
 The irony, right?
-Professionally, I was stuck and desperate for a change, so I thought, “Why not give it a shot?”
+Professionally, I was stuck and desperate for a change, so I thought, “Why not give it a Shot”?

 Was I busy like that lady I mentioned earlier?
 Absolutely.
 Did I work long hours?
 Check.
 Stressed and overworked?
 I’m grey now, so… Did I find myself standing on the rain-soaked holy fields of Wacken at 3 a.m., beer in hand, wind and rain thrashing my face, in a shout-down with my boss about chaotic festival planning, pleading for additional lifelines to survive the upcoming festival week?
 Yes, that happened.
 Multiple times.